 Protein not only increases the amount of calories you burn across the day, but has also been shown to increase your sleeping metabolic rate.
 The idea of burning more calories while you're asleep seems crazy, but the evidence is clear.

 Again, this is gained with an increase in protein as a percentage in the total diet and has been illustrated at intakes between 25 and 30 per cent of total calorie intake and definitely does not require a commitment to a ‘high' protein diet that would compromise the intake of other nutrients.

 Many cyclists looking to climb hills faster will be aware that shifting a few pounds is often more effective and less expensive than trading in bike parts for lighter options.
 Protein can give you a head start here too.

 Increasing the percentage of calories from protein while reducing calories slightly (with a 500 calorie maximum reduction from maintenance need) has been shown to lead to a greater loss of fat compared to cutting calories on a carbohydrate-dominant diet, retaining more of your muscle to help power you up those climbs.

 Protein will not lead to an increase in size unless accompanied with many more calories

 Cyclists have been likened to supermodels in their pursuit of a super-slim body, with a fear of anything that might make them heavier.

-Often cyclists will avoid weight training, in the belief that it will add pounds of heavy muscle that they don’t want to be carrying over a sportive, but smart weight training could improve their power and stability and help them avoid injury.
+Often cyclists will avoid weight training, in the belief that it will add pounds of heavy muscle that they don't want to be carrying over a sportive, but smart weight training could improve their power and stability and help them avoid common cycling injuries.